Inside a Costa Rican Tamaleada – And How You Can Join

 Ingredients

-• Plantain leaf or banana leaf, cut into 8" squares
+• Plantain or banana leaves cut into 8" squares

 • String or twine cut into 14–18" pieces